January 20, 2026 (3mo ago) — last updated March 25, 2026 (1mo ago)

 12 Best ADHD Calendar Apps (2026)

-Summary: Beat scheduling chaos: 12 ADHD-friendly calendar apps reviewed with features, pros/cons, and recommended workflows to match neurodivergent needs.
+Summary: Beat scheduling chaos: 12 ADHD-friendly calendar apps reviewed with features, pros and cons, and recommended workflows to match neurodivergent needs.

 Introduction